- Grade Level:

 Students will learn about glacial features by examining real photographs from Kenai Fjords National Park.
 In small groups, students will study photos and learn how glaciers move, how they affect the lands around them, and what clues they leave when they have been in an area.

-Teachers need to read the Glaciers and Harding Icefield sections of this manual.
+Teachers need to read the Glaciers (pg 69) and Harding Icefield (pg 73) sections of the Forging Connections resource.